Turkey on the Fence

 So, with iced brine in the bag with the bird, we pack the outside with blue ice packs under and along the bag, then bolster that with canned goods so the bag can’t spread out and the liquid level inside rises until the bird is covered.
 It’s basic physics!

 Other sites will have tips for helping the skin to crisp; we spray the exterior with olive oil cooking spray before roasting and let it sit out of the brine for about 90 minutes before it goes into the oven.

 The concoction above is a blend of Chez Panisse and Alton Brown brines, tempered with our experiences over the years and ingredients that are not hard to find or what we consider too expensive for the result.

 Note Below, about Pot Size

 We have an 8 quart stock pot so that’s what we use.
 A lot of people only have a 5-6 quart as their “big pot.”
 You can still make the brine, but in a different order.

 - Make the brine in a 5 quart pot as above, then cool to room temp or colder in the fridge.
 You want it cold for safety’s sake.

 - When you pour the brine over your bird, add the rest of the water and ice cubes from Step 2.

-- Depending on your setup and the size of your bird, you might find you need a little more or less water than that to cover the bird completely.
+- Depending on your setup and the size of your bird, you might find you need more water and ice than that to cover the bird completely.